 In the case of Susan Joy Jacobson, it is likely that she did not meet principles two, three, four, or five, or at the very least, her defense did not include strong enough evidence to prove those principles to be true.

-Consult A Miami Homicide Defense Attorney With a Proven Track Record for Success
+Consult A Miami Homicide Defense Lawyer With a Proven Track Record for Success

 If you have been charged with murder but you acted in self-defense, it is imperative that you seek the help of an experienced Miami murder defense lawyer right away.
 Murder is no small charge, and if convicted, you face the possibility of life in prison.
 To protect your rights and your future, work with a criminal defense lawyer with a proven track record for success.
 Our homicide defense lawyers at The Baez Law Firm possess that track record.

-Do not leave your future in the hands of a public defender or defense attorney who has no experience in dealing with murder or homicide charges.
-Call The Baez Law Firm at 800-588-BAEZ to speak with an attorney who will get results.
+Do not leave your future in the hands of a public defender or defense lawyer who has no experience in dealing with murder or homicide charges.
+Call The Baez Law Firm at 800-588-BAEZ to speak with an lawyer who will get results.